shalodin/passwordLocker/README.md

 * This program requires python3.+
 * internet to allower you clone the project to your local pc
-* open the project in your Favorite Editor
+* open the project in your Favorite Editor for example vs code
 * clone **https://github.com/shalodin/passwordLocker.git**
 * Open the terminal, go to the project directory and run the command:  **`python3.+ run.py`** to launch the program.